heystraightedge/launch/building-genesis/genesis-params.md

 ### Distribution

-These parameters are the same as cosmoshub-2, except:
+These parameters are the same as cosmoshub-3, except:

-- `withdraw_addr_enabled` is true (we are starting with sends enabled)
 - The community pool tax is set to 5%
 - The community pool is initiated with 10% of the initial supply - 500000000 STR (the equivalent of the Founders Reward from Edgeware).
 This is intended to be distributed by governance as a reward to the individuals and entities who aided in the launch of the network.